pvellacott/Godot-Online-Leaderboard/README.md

 ## Some Setup Steps
 1. Donwload this mf
-2. Setup lamda function located in src/lambda/
+2. Setup lamda function located in src/lambda/ *make sure to add IAM role for dynamodb access on the lambda function
 3. Setup a dynamodb table.
 I used this format -
  - Table name: ranked_scores
  - Partition key: username (String)